reiserm/midtools/docs/source/tasks.rst

 4. Homework
 -----------

 You find new datasets in our :code:`scratch` folder.
-To organize the files a bit better, I created supdirectories for new samples.
 You find runs measured with 50nm and 20nm (diameter) Silica spheres in water.
-In addition to the processed data, I copied the setup-file that was used for the calculation.
+In addition to the processed data, I copied the setup-files that were used for the calculation.
 This makes it more transparent how the data were processed, e.g., which mask was used, etc.

+You can now find some `Metadata`_ information in the section below.
+:code:`lotz` is the position of the nanofocus lenses along the beam direction.

 If you find the time, try to accompish the following tasks of `4.
 Homework`_:

 * As before, analyze the data and compare the datasets with the Vycor measurements.
 * Compare the dynamics of the 50nm and 20nm Silica particles.
-* Prepare your results in maximum 4 figures for a breakout session of the next meeting.
+* Prepare your results in maximum 4 figures for breakout sessions during the next meeting.
-* Make a table of the effects that you see and if you expected a result or not:
+* Create a table of your observations and whether or not they fit your
+  expectations:

     +------------+------------+
     | expected   | unexpected |